davipccunha/discordjs-helper/docs-site/docs/classes/extended-client.md

 ___

 ### registerModals()
 `registerModals(...modals: CustomModalInteraction[]): Promise<void>`
-Caches the modals to respond to modal submit interactions once they are triggered.
+Caches the modals to respond to modal submit interactions once they are created.

 > This method is intended for JavaScript users.
 TypeScript users should use the decorator `@RegisterModal` instead
 > *See [@RegisterModal](../decorators/registers/register-modal.md)*